colinwcrowley/multiregeneration-tutorial/README.md

 order, and using multiple variable groups versus a single variable group.

-[^1]: For those farmiliar with algebraic geometry, the degree of a
+[^1]: For those familiar with algebraic geometry, the degree of a
     variety in $\mathbb{C}^n$ or $\mathbb{P}^n$ is not an isomorphism invariant, since it depends on the embedding.